descope/python-sdk/README.md

 ### SSO/SAML

-Users can authenticate to specific tenant using SAML or Single Sign On.
+Users can authenticate to a specific tenant using SAML or Single Sign On.
 Configure your SSO/SAML settings on the [Descope console](https://app.descope.com/settings/authentication/sso).
 To start a flow call:

 ```python